ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 2. **Current Implementation Status**:
    - 5 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore, plugin connect)
    - All high-priority pages now have full API support with comprehensive functionality
-   - 1 medium-priority page has been implemented (About page with project information)
+   - 2 medium-priority pages have been implemented (About page with project information, cBioPortal browser for ontology term management)
-   - 15 pages still need to be implemented, with varying priorities
+   - 14 pages still need to be implemented, with varying priorities
    - Core architecture and Flask foundation are in place
    - Plugin connection management has been implemented with improved UI and API endpoints
    - Unit tests have been created for all implemented API endpoints

 3. **Next Steps**:
-   - Implement medium-priority features in Phase 2
+   - Continue implementing medium-priority features in Phase 2
+   - Focus on Dropbox integration, ISA browser, and Map visualization as the next medium-priority features
    - Enhance UI components with Flask-specific capabilities
    - Implement integration tests for workflows
    - Prepare for user experience optimization in Phase 3